Société de l'assurance automobile du Québec

 In these cases, the victim’s family members are compensated by personal insurance from a private company (their own or the victim’s company, depending on the situation).

-The following amounts are payable for accidents that occurred between January 1 and December 31, 2016.Death BenefitsIf the victim was of full age (adult) and:
+The following amounts are payable for accidents that occurred between January 1 and December 31, 2017.Death BenefitsIf the victim was of full age (adult) and:

 Lump-Sum Benefit for Diminished Quality of Life A lump-sum benefit can be paid to the succession to compensate for the victim’s diminished quality of life during the period preceding his or her death, if it occurred more than 24 hours after the accident.
 The benefit amount depends on the severity of the injuries.
 Reimbursement of ExpensesAn availability allowance can be paid to an individual who, at the physicians’ request, remained in hospital with the victim prior to his or her death.
 The amount of the allowance is:

 That individual can also be reimbursed for his travel and living expenses.
-A person entitled to a lump-sum death benefit can be reimbursed for the cost of psychological counselling (up to 15 sessions) following the death.
-Lump-Sum Benefit for Funeral Expenses A lump-sum benefit of $5,107 can be paid to the victim’s succession to cover funeral expenses.
+A person entitled to a lump-sum death benefit can be reimbursed for the cost of psychological counselling (up to 15 hours of treatment with a maximum of $86.60 per hour) following the death.
+Lump-Sum Benefit for Funeral Expenses A lump-sum benefit of $5,178 can be paid to the victim’s succession to cover funeral expenses.
 Benefit Payment TermsBenefits are tax-free and unseizable.
 They are paid by cheque or direct deposit, on request.
 Annual IndexingAll SAAQ benefits are indexed annually.

 Automobile Insurance Act , R.S.Q., chapter A-25